 28 Nov The Cuban Countryside : A Walk Through Viñales

-A few hours west of Havana lies the charming town of Viñales.
+A few hours west of Havana lies the charming town of Viñales, Cuba.
 It is tucked perfectly between forest covered cliffs, green tobacco fields, and sprawling valleys.
-A picturesque town within the Pinar del Rio Provence, Viñales is known for its fine Cuban cigars and friendly locals.
+A picturesque town within the Pinar del Rio Provence known for its fine Cuban cigars and friendly locals.

-The downtown is quaint and easily walkable, the landscape is breathtaking, and there is a plethora of local attractions to keep you entertained.
+The downtown is quaint and easily walkable, the landscape is breathtaking, and a plethora of local attractions will keep you entertained.
 A calm and relaxing destination that will force you to slow down and stay for a while.
 While the city center offers plenty to see, explore the countryside.
 Wander outside of town and immerse yourself in the city’s intoxicating personality.

 Few places on earth offer such an eclectic display of local culture.
 The streets of Viñales are perfect for people watching and picture-worthy happenings.
 Whether you catch a glimpse of local tobacco farmers, pieced together classic cars, or horse drawn carts, there is always something or someone to watch.
 Small bars and restaurants line the main streets making it incredibly easy to find a front-row seat to the event.